-The Bose Noise Cancelling Headphones 700 is $20 USD cheaper, however.
+The Bose Noise Cancelling Headphones 700 is often sold for a bit cheaper, however.
 That might be enough to edge it in your direction if you’re looking to save a few bucks.
 You’ll get a solid pair of ANC headphones for the price, and if you won’t miss spatial audio and wearing detection, that’s not a bad deal at all.

 What should you buy instead of the Sony WH-1000XM5 or Bose Noise Cancelling Headphones 700?

 We’re at the tip of the ANC headphones pyramid here.
 If you want something close, however, try the older sibling of the Sony WH-1000XM5, the WH-1000XM4.
-Because the newer model is out, the predecessor is likely to go on sale soon.
+Because the newer model is out, the predecessor’s price dropped to $348 at Amazon.
 You get many of the same features with the older headset, but a slightly less flashy design and a bit less stellar mic.
 These are our overall pick for best Bluetooth headphones under $400 USD for a reason, after all.

 At the same time, Bose offers the QuietComfort 45.
 It gives you pretty rock solid ANC and lives up to the “comfort” part of its name for sure.
 Alas, Bose only offers AAC and SBC on these cans, too.
-But, if you have the latest firmware installed, the Bose Music App provides access to a—rather basic—equalizer.
-It makes for a good option at a lower price, especially if you don’t mind less than perfectly sleek looks.
-If you’re curious to see how it stacks up to the newcomer, we’ve got an in-depth article on that.
+But, if you have the latest firmware installed, the Bose Music App provides access to a — rather basic — equalizer.
+It makes for a good option at a lower price ($279 at Amazon).

 For even less money, you can get the Monoprice BT-600ANC.
 It has some pretty great ANC and supports the aptX Bluetooth codec.
-Plus, it retails at around $99 USD, which is far less than the options mentioned above.
+Plus, it retails for $84.99 at Amazon, which is far less than the options mentioned above.

-If you want something smaller, the Sony WF-1000XM4 true wireless earbuds might be more your speed.
-These earphones have great ANC in a tiny package, but like all earbuds they don’t have a very long battery life.
+If you want something smaller, the Sony WF-1000XM4 true wireless earbuds ($278 at Amazon) might be more your speed.
+These earphones have great ANC in a tiny package, but like all earbuds, they don’t have a very long battery life.
 They offer the same Bluetooth codec options and 360 Reality Audio support as their over-ear cousin, too.

 Frequently asked questions about Sony WH-1000XM5 and Bose Noise Cancelling Headphones 700

-Both of these headsets are rather large and bulky for working out—whether you’re doing cardio or strength training.
-Still, if you really want to use one of them during your time at the gym, the Bose Noise Cancelling 700 has an IPX4 rating so it can withstand at least some sweating.
+Both of these headsets are rather large and bulky for working out — whether you’re doing cardio or strength training. neither have any waterproofing either.
 Still, for this use case, there are better options out there.